The Definitive Guide to Getting Divorced in Massachusetts

 What happens at a divorce hearing?

-What is court order mediation and private mediation?
+What are court order mediation and private mediation?

 In Massachusetts, there are a couple of different types of court-ordered mediation, if you will.
 One is that occurs in the courthouse after you’ve attended court or you’re going to the court to litigate a disputed issue.
 Sometimes, before you see him, the judge will send you to family service.
 Family service is in the same building as the courthouse usually, and it is a court official who has worked in the court for a long time.
 He generally knows all the issues that people confront when they are undergoing a divorce.
 And you sort of get the court’s view on how it would probably decide to resolve that issue.
 That is one use of court-ordered mediation and the judge will send people to family service if they feel like there are only a couple of issues that are separating them or that they could benefit from the court family service office.